David Lloyd (cricketer): Commentating

 Lloyd was a regular Sky Sports commentator from 1999 to 2021.
 He was a regular on coverage of England's Test and one-day international cricket, but it is as the voice of Twenty20 cricket, since its launch in 2003, that he has become particularly known, with his excitable style and catchphrases such as "Start the Car!", the title of his second autobiography.
 However, he has admitted he sees the game as "a form of entertainment using cricket equipment" rather than real cricket.
 Lloyd often makes reference to songs and lyrics by the band Half Man Half Biscuit in commentaries, often completely lost on other commentators working with him.
 Lloyd was also part of Talksport's live coverage of the 2017 ICC Champions Trophy.

 Lloyd retired from commentating for Sky Sports after controversy about comments he was alleged to have made about Asian players.
+Azeem Rafiq told a Digital, Culture, Media and Sport select committee that Lloyd had sent messages saying that "Asian players don't go in" clubhouses and that "getting subs out of Asian players is like getting blood out of stone"; Lloyd later said he had "made some comments about the Asian cricket community", adding that he "deeply regret[ted]" his actions and apologised to Rafiq and to the Asian cricket community.

 Lloyd has commentated for the Indian Premier League (IPL) in the past, and remarked in 2015 that England and Wales Cricket Board (ECB) should make a window for English players to participate in the tournament.
 However, in recent years, he has not been selected on the IPL commentary panel and been critical of IPL and BCCI.
 In 2022, Lloyd stated that IPL is "disrupting the traditional international programme" and "benefitting already rich people."
 Lloyd would make a one-off return to Sky Sports for to commentate on finals day of the 2025 T20 Blast.